El. Venizelos (ship): History

-1979-1989: Construction
+1979–1999

 The vessel was ordered by Stena Line AB in 1979.
 This ship was the third of four gigantic vessels for Stena Line made in Poland and was going to be named Stena Polonica.
-The construction was delayed but by October 28, 1984 she was launched.
+The construction was delayed but by 28 October 1984 she was launched.
 However, in 1986, Stena Line cancelled its delivery because none of the equipment for the interior was produced, as well as because of several long delays.
-One of one of her sister ships was also cancelled, so only the other two were completed and still operate for Stena Line.
+One of her sister ships was also cancelled, so only the other two were completed and still operate for Stena Line.
 She was then laid up in Gdynia until 1988, when Fred Olsen, a Norwegian cruising company, bought the hull, which was unofficially named Bonanza.
 Olsen planned to move the hull to Bremen Vegesack Germany for completion, but it never happened and the hull remained in Gdynia.
 It was laid up for one more year, before Anonymous Naftiliaki Eteria Kritis (ANEK) bought her for $6.5 million.
-She was towed by Maersk Blazer to Eleusis Bay on February 16, and by November, she was moved to Perama to start completion.
+She was towed by Maersk Blazer to Eleusis Bay on 16 February, and by November she was moved to Perama to start completion.

-1990s, First years

 Her early name was Kydon II after the company's first ship, but she was eventually renamed to her current name of Eleftherios Venizelos.
 She was delivered in June 1992 and deployed between Piraeus and Crete, but the ship had trouble getting into the port of Crete on windy days so she was put on another route.
-On August 7, she was deployed on the route Patras-Igoumenitsa-Corfu-Trieste during summer and between Piraeus and Heraklion during winter.
+On 7 August she was deployed on the route Patras-Igoumenitsa-Corfu-Trieste during summer and between Piraeus and Heraklion during winter.
 She was the biggest and largest ferry in the Greek coastal service for 18 years, until the delivery of Cruise Olympia and Cruise Europa for Minoan Lines, and she remains the biggest and largest ferry flying the Greek flag.

 2000s

 For summer 2003, ANEK agreed an advertising deal with Cosmote, a telecommunications firm.
 The ship was repainted with a new livery featuring Cosmote advertisements.
 She wore that livery until 2005.
 In the summer of 2004, the ship was chartered to the company Tunisia Ferries (also known as Compagnie Tunisienne de Navigation, or COTUNAV).
 In October, following her charter, she was deployed between Piraeus and Chania.
-On October 5, 2007, following her charter, she was deployed between Piraeus and Heraklion, and then on the Piraeus-Chania route from 2008 until 2011.
+On 5 October 2007, following her charter, she was deployed between Piraeus and Heraklion, and then on the Piraeus-Chania route from 2008 until 2011.